aupac/ember-aupac-typeahead/README.md

 -  `headerTemplate` : a template displayed at the top of the search results.
 -  `footerTemplate` : a template displayed at the bottom of the search results.

-See the [typeahead docs](https://github.com/twitter/typeahead.js/blob/master/doc/jquery_typeahead.md#options) for a more complete description.
+See the [typeahead docs](https://github.com/twitter/typeahead.js/blob/master/doc/jquery_typeahead.md#options) for a more complete description of the items below.
 -  `highlight`: (default: true) true if matching text be highlighted in the search results.
 -  `hint`: (default: true) true if hints be displayed in the input.
 -  `minLength`: (default: 2) the minumum number of characters before a search in performed.